What, why, how, where?

 How do I get started?

 Secondly, you need an audit topic.
-It may be that the department you are in contact with have an idea for you in mind, but if you need inspiration an excellent source of radiological audit materials is RCR AuditLive, where there are 100+ audit recipes with standards, targets, audit data collection tools and guides, recommended sample sizes etc. Utilising this resource cannot be recommended enough for the completion of a radiology-centred audit.
+It may be that the radiology department you are in contact with already has an idea for you in mind, but if you need inspiration an excellent source of radiological audit materials is RCR AuditLive, where there are 100+ audit recipes with standards, targets, audit data collection tools and guides, recommended sample sizes etc. Utilising this resource cannot be recommended enough for the completion of a radiology-centred audit.